sirishaxx/Customer-Sentiment-Analysis/README.md

 ## Overview

 A sentiment classification system built on the IMDB movie reviews dataset.
-The project transforms raw customer text into Positive/Negative predictions using NLP preprocessing and Logistic Regression.
+Compared Logistic Regression and Naive Bayes models to find the best approach for transforming raw customer text into Positive/Negative predictions.

 -----